pinformatics/mindfirl/mindfirl/data/tests/README.md

 ### Iteration 2: Blocking with voter registry number

-Now for second iteration of record linkage, for some reason we choose voter registry number as our blocking variable.
-The already groups records will not be touched.
+Now for the second iteration of record linkage, let’s assume for some reason we choose voter registry number as our blocking variable.
+The already grouped records will not be touched.
 The centroids alone will be considered for this round.
 For instance,

 223\_b,1100128569,BAKRI,ABDEL-AZIZ SR,03/26/1915,M,O,1,1,3 <br/>
 333\_b,1000295504,BAKER,MARY DELL,04/08/1928,F,W,1,2,2 <br/> 358\_a,,W